 Finally, I’m reading as many of the best books as I can and sharing my thoughts through my book reviews.

 Take a look around, read my stories or keep browsing this page for more!

 Every writer has their own process, their own likes and inspirations.
 I try to write every day, about whatever I’m working on at the time.
 It could be a novel, short story, article or blog post – my main target is always getting some words down.
 Some days I can’t write or don’t want to, but generally I stick to my targets.

 My writing method is usually to think of an outline of an idea and get started straight away.
 Longer projects, like novels, I tend to simmer in my mind for a while to make sure they’re good enough.
 I don’t often work from a set plan or plot, but I do find these useful for restructuring long and short work.

 Inspiration comes from the great artists that I admire.
 My favourite writers are F. Scott Fitzgerald, Stephen King, Agatha Christie, Haruki Murakami, Flannery O’Connor, William Blake, Bob Dylan and Malcolm Gladwell.
 I also love film makers like Park Chan-wook, Orson Welles, Quentin Tarantino and Charlie Chaplin.
 My favourite painters are JH Lynch and John Martin.

 My Life So Far

 My biography, should anyone think to write one, begins in Newark-on-Trent, Nottinghamshire.
-I was born in Nottingham and swiftly delivered to grow up in nearby Newark.
+I was born in the Queens Medical Centre Nottingham and swiftly delivered to grow up in nearby Newark.